working papers

 (selected) work in progress

-Caregiver Mental Health and Early Childhood Development in Conflict-Affected Settings: Large Scale Experimental Evidence from Colombia (with Bilge Erten, Pinar Keskin, Andrés Moya, and Semillas de Apego team)
+Caregiver Mental Health and Early Childhood Development in Conflict-Affected Settings: Large Scale Experimental Evidence from Colombia (with Mariana Bonet, Bilge Erten, Pinar Keskin, and Andrés Moya)

 Does Anticipated Regret Affect Productivity and Decision Making?
 Evidence from Lab Experiments (with Angela Doku and Chien-Yu Lai)